 Process of Protective Orders

 Protective orders are issued during the pendency of a case, either by a judge or when one party petitions the court for one.
 These orders can last as long as the judge wants them to or for the duration of the case, and they typically prevent a person from having contact with the protected party, disclosing certain information, or engaging in certain conduct during a case.
-To improve your understanding of the process of protective orders, it is best to consult a local lawyer from Berry Law: Criminal Defense and Personal Injury Lawyers.
+To improve your understanding of the process of protective orders, it is best to consult a local lawyer from Berry Law.

 Under What Circumstances Can a Protective Order be Vacated or Modified?